Visitors standing in front of and admiring a large, colorful piece of artwork on the wall.

 Wheelchairs are available at both the education desk and the front entrance information desk.
 These are free and available on a first-come, first-served basis.

 We offer a variety of accessible tours based on individual needs at both the museum and the Pappajohn Sculpture Park.
+Tours can be adapted to support a wide range of cognitive, memory, sensory, and mobility needs, and we welcome participants of all abilities and experience levels.
 Email tours@desmoinesartcenter.org to schedule an accessible guided tour.
-Please allow two weeks notice to schedule a tour.
+To ensure we can accommodate your group, please contact us to schedule your tour at least three weeks in advance of your preferred date.

-Daily admission and scheduled tours at the Des Moines Art Center are always free.
+Daily admission and guided tours at the Des Moines Art Center are always free.

 Art Spectrums is a free program for children and teens on the autism spectrum.
 The class provides an opportunity for participants to exercise their creativity and build their self-esteem through sensory experiences, art-making, communication, and community.